Learn more about animal law courses and reading groups at Harvard Law School

 This seminar will explore farmed animal law and policy, with a focus on high-profile issues concerning the use of animals for food, including current controversies over animal welfare, environmental degradation, public health, consumer protection, worker safety, and climate change.
 The seminar will examine the history and evolution of animal agriculture from early agrarian domestication to modern industrial farming, and highlight the major ethical, cultural, ecological, social and economic issues that shape farmed animal law and policy in the 21st century.
 The seminar will include an overview of key laws and regulations concerning farmed animals, as well as an exploration of current legislation, litigation, ballot initiatives and consumer-based campaigns to reform animal agriculture.
 The seminar will also compare farmed animal laws and regulations in different countries, and touch on the role of international trade agreements in both promoting and preventing legal protections for farmed animals.

-Below you can read more about HLS’s recent Animal Law & Policy Reading Groups:
+Below you can read more about HLS’s recent Animal Law & Policy Reading and Writing Groups:

 1L Reading Group, Spring 2021 Professor Kristen Stilt